-Alternative Fuels for General Aviation - The Committee recommendation includes \$7,500,000, and directs the FAA to prioritize funding to the testing and identification of unleaded fuels that can be safely used in piston-engine aircraft fleet.
-The Committee remains disappointed that despite a decade of work through the piston aviation fuel initiative, leaded fuels continue to be used in piston-engine aircraft safely.
+Alternative Fuels for General Aviation - The Committee recommendation includes \$7,500,000 and directs the FAA to prioritize funding to the testing and identification of unleaded fuels that can be safely used in piston-engine aircraft fleet.
+The Committee remains disappointed that despite a decade of work through the piston aviation fuel initiative, leaded fuels continue to be used in piston-engine aircraft.
+The FAA should continue to work collaboratively with stake holders to find an unleaded fuel that can be used in piston-engine aircraft safely.
 The FAA is currently evaluating applications for supplemental type certificates that, if approved, would permit the use of proprietary unleaded aviation gas in certain aircraft and aircraft engines, which could help eliminate the health risks of lead emissions.
-The Committee directs the FAA to prioritize the identification and testing of unleaded replacement fuels that are viable candidates for fleet authorization, including those related to issuance of supplemental type certificates, without compromising safety standards, and directs the FAA to brief the House and Senate Committees on Appropriations within 120 days of enactment of this act on the progress it has made on these pending applications.
-The Committee is also aware that the Environmental Protection Agency (EPA) is expected to issue an endangerment finding for leaded fuels soon, and expects the FAA to move forward expeditiously on any rulemakings triggered by such a finding.
+The Committee directs the FAA to prioritize the identification and testing of unleaded replacement fuels that are viable candidates of fleet authorization, including those related to issuance of supplemental type certificates, without compromising safety standards, and directs the FAA to brief the House and Senate Committees on Appropriations with 120 days of enactment of this act on the progress it has made on these pending applications.
+The Committee is also aware that the Environmental Protection Agency (EPA) is expected to issue an endangerment finding for leaded fuels soon and expects the FAA to move forward expeditiously on any rulemakings triggered by such a finding.

-- Environment and Energy The Committee recommendation includes \$22,000,000 for environment and energy, of which \$7,500,000 shall be for the aviation sustainability center (ASCENT) COE on sustainable aviation fuels (SAFS). - NextGen-Environmental Research-Aircraft Technologies and Fuels The Committee recommendation includes \$70,000,000, of which \$27,500,000 shall be for the ASCENT COE on SAFs and aviation noise, and \$40,000,000 shall be for the continuous lower energy, emissions, and noise program.
+- Environment and Energy The Committee recommendation includes \$22,000,000 for environment and energy, of which \$7,500,000 shall be for the aviation sustainability center (ASCENT) COE on sustainable aviation fuels (SAFs). - NextGen-Environmental Research-Aircraft Technologies and Fuels The Committee recommendation includes \$70,000,000 of which \$27,500,000 shall be for the ASCENT COE on SAFs and aviation noise, and \$40,000,000 shall be for the continuous lower energy, emissions, and noise program.
 The Committee continues to direct the FAA to prioritize research related to SAFs and certification of SAFs, which is particularly important for implementation of the international civil aviation organization's carbon offsetting and reduction scheme for international aviation.
 The Committee is aware of the challenges associated with the SAF supply chain and expects this research to help identify and overcome key barriers to entry.
-APL and the Office of Airports should work together to identify SAF related projects at airports that can be funded from AIP.
+APL and the Office of Airports should work together to identify SAF related projects at airports that can be funded from AIP